![]() |

 Facts

 Robin was artistic head of Canada's Stratford Festival (1975-80), and provided acting advice to Maggie Smith and Peter Ustinov.
 Canadian actress Martha Burns was making a documentary about Robin and his career at the time of his death.
 When Robin was a child his parents worked as gardener and housemaid for Hollywood star Stewart Granger, and Robin recalled being carried around on the actor's shoulders as a boy.
-Health problems dogged Robin's latter years, including a quadruple heart bypass and diabetes.
+Health problems dogged Robin's latter years, including a quadruple heart bypass.
+Robin's long-time partner was New Zealander Joe Mandel, a renowned fine dining restauranteur.

 Doctor Who credits